sillsdev/wesay/README.md

 The project files in the $wesay/build folder have targets that will run all of the unit tests.
-Once everything has been built with the Build or Compile target (which is what the TestBuild files described above do), then unit tests can be run by using the LocalTest target.
+Once everything has been built with the Build or Compile target (which is what the TestBuild files described above do), then unit tests can be run by using the TestOnly target.
 For Windows, the command line would look something like this:

 	cd $wesay\build
-	msbuild.exe /t:LocalTest /p:RootDir=.. /p:Configuration=Release build.win.proj
+	msbuild.exe /t:TestOnly /p:RootDir=.. /p:Configuration=Release build.win.proj

 For Linux, it would be similar (adjust the setting for MONO_ENVIRON):

 	cd $wesay
 	export MONO_ENVIRON=$PWD/environ
 	cd build
-	/opt/mono-sil/bin/xbuild /t:LocalTest /p:RootDir=.. /p:Configuration=Release build.mono.proj
+	/opt/mono-sil/bin/xbuild /t:TestOnly /p:RootDir=.. /p:Configuration=Release build.mono.proj

 ### OTHER LINUX PACKAGES NEEDED